 Program gatherings are held at the beginning and close of each semester.
 These are an encouraging time for all, bringing together the 4-year and RN-BS students from the program.

-Niganawenimaanaanig has its own student lounge space on campus that is comfortable and inviting.
+Niganawenimaanaanig has a nursing student lounge space on campus that is comfortable, inviting, and open.
 The home-like atmosphere provides a place to hang out, study, eat, and relax.

 Academic support through Niganawenimaanaanig is provided in a number of ways but is consistently present in the affirming, supportive relationships with staff and their fellow students in the program.